-The Council's planning processes start with an understanding of the community outcomes.
-The community outcomes are a collection of aspirations relating to life in our City and were developed through community consultation.
-The Council’s vision, strategies, plans and policies are all designed to contribute to the fulfilment of those aspirations.
+The planning processes start with an understanding of the community outcomes, a collection of aspirations relating to life in our city.

 District plans govern how land is used and developed.
 The council is required to have a district plan under section 31 of the Resource Management Act 1991.